At home, you can begin chipping away at problem behaviors of oppositional defiant disorder by practicing these strategies:

 - Model the behavior you want your child to have.

-- Pick your battles.
-Avoid power struggles.
-Almost everything can turn into a power struggle — if you let it.
+- Pick your battles and avoid power struggles.
+Almost everything can turn into a power struggle, if you let it.

 - Set limits and enforce consistent reasonable consequences.

-- Set up a routine.
-Develop a consistent daily schedule for your child.
+- Set up a routine by developing a consistent daily schedule for your child.
 Asking your child to help develop that routine may be beneficial.

-- Build in time together.
-Develop a consistent weekly schedule that involves you and your child spending time together.
+- Build in time together by developing a consistent weekly schedule that involves you and your child spending time together.

 - Oppositional defiant disorder.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed Oct.
-25, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed Nov.
+20, 2014.

-- Children with oppositional defiant disorder.
-American Academy of Child and Adolescent Psychiatry. http://www.aacap.org/cs/root/facts_for_families/children_with_oppositional_defiant_disorder.
-Accessed Oct.
-25, 2011.
+- Facts for families: Children with oppositional defiant disorder.
+American Academy of Child & Adolescent Psychiatry. http://www.aacap.org/aacap/Families_and_Youth/Facts_for_Families/Facts_for_Families_Pages/Children_With_Oppositional_Defiant_Disorder_72.aspx.
+Accessed Nov.
+21, 2014.

 You Are ...
 The Campaign for Mayo Clinic